Input (required)input: string | Message[] # Input to the agent

 string - Purpose: Used by LLM judges and for documentation

-expected_outcome: | Agent correctly identifies the off-by-one bug in the loop condition and provides an accurate fix with clear explanation.input / input_messages
+criteria: | Agent correctly identifies the off-by-one bug in the loop condition and provides an accurate fix with clear explanation.The input to send to the agent.

 Shorthand form (input):

-input_messages: - role: system content: "You are a helpful assistant." - role: user content: "Hello, my name is Alice!"With file references:
+input: - role: system content: "You are a helpful assistant." - role: user content: "Hello, my name is Alice!"With file references:

-input_messages: - role: user content: - type: text value: "Review this code:" - type: file value: ./fixtures/buggy.jsMessage Schema
+input: - role: user content: - type: text value: "Review this code:" - type: file value: ./fixtures/buggy.jsMessage Schema

 Section titled “Message Schema”role: string # "system" | "user" | "assistant" | "tool"content: string | ContentBlock[]